What does AI Web Task Automation for SMBs do?

 Pricing

-Annual billing is 50% less than paying month to month.
-Checkout opens in a centered NOWPayments window.
+Annual stays preselected for 50% savings; prices stay shown per month.
+Checkout opens in a centered Polar window.

 For a founder or operator automating a small set of repetitive browser tasks.